asllop/tref/README.md

 ```
 # WARNING: this file is invalid
-[ my_tree]

  [my_tree_2]
 ```

-It has two tree names, but both are invalid, because the fist one contains forbidden characters (a space inside the brackets), and the second doesn't start by a `[` (it starts by a space).
+This tree name is invalid because contains characters outside the brackets (starts by a space).

 Filename: `example_4.tref`